Virtual teams are now the lifeblood of many organizations. The pandemic accelerated the trend towards more global, virtual, and mobile teams.

-Offices and teams come in all shapes and sizes these days.
-Members of the same team may live on different continents.
+All evidence points to virtual and hybrid work being here to stay.
 How do managers and leaders evolve their existing skills to support this modern way of working?
-One proven possibility: adapt an existing model based on our understanding of successful remote teams.
+One proven approach: adapt an existing model based on our understanding of successful remote teams.

-Let’s explore how you can adapt Tuckman’s famous model to create a more highly functioning global virtual team.
+Let’s explore how you can adapt the Tuckman Ladder to create a more highly functioning global virtual team.

-Amy and Munira introduced our learners to Tuckman’s Model: a well-known, ubiquitous framework used in team performance and leadership courses and seminars.
-Tuckman, a PhD in Psychology, used his research to create his now-famous four-stage model in 1965.
+The Tuckman Ladder, Tuckman's Model of Group Development, or just simply Tuckman’s Model is a ubiquitous framework used in team performance and leadership courses and seminars, and it can provide the guidance you need to ensure your virtual team is successful.
+Bruce Tuckman, a PhD in Psychology, used his research to create his now-famous four-stage model in 1965.

-Supporting Each Stage of Your Virtual Team’s Development
+Supporting Each Stage of the Tuckman Ladder for Your Virtual Team’s Development

 Stage 1: Forming.